 As a digital nomad, you are almost always in front of a screen so having refreshing nature near you plays a great role in your mindset and experiencing life around you.
 Australia is an island country so, there are tons of jaw-dropping rockpools near the coast and gardens within the cities.
-Every state in Australia boasts proper national parks that are filled with countless waterfalls, hiking trails, some also come with free camping and swimming holes, rock climbing spots, and more.
+Every state in Australia boasts proper national parks that are filled with countless waterfalls, and hiking trails, some also come with free camping and swimming holes, rock climbing spots, and more.
 Needless to say, some of the best beaches to surf in the world are in Australia too.

 As metropolitan as the cities are, there is so much beautiful nature that is easy to get to and if you want to be surrounded by nature as you live your digital nomad life, this could be your best best.

 After solo traveling, to over 45 countries and applying for many visas all over the world, I understand it can be annoying and takes so much work just to grasp what, how and the process of each visa application.

 Compared to other countries, Australia offers straightforward visa options and not one but multiple ways you can come and live here. ie student visa, work visa, working holiday visa, visitor visa, spouse visa, defacto visa, skilled migration visa, and more.

 In fact, there are more than 100 different types of Australian visas!
 You just have to find out which one is best for you depending on your circumstances.
 That said, they still haven’t come up with a digital nomad visa so maybe that’s on the card soon but hey still a great pro to be able to come and live here given so many options.
 And if you run out of your existing visa, there are again at least 90+ visa options that you can run with.